-We value our shareholders' perspective on our business and each year regularly engage with shareholders through a variety of engagement activities to stay informed on the evolving perspectives of the investor community.
-We engage with shareholders on various matters, including industry trends, company performance, corporate governance, and executive compensation.
-In 2019, our key stockholder engagement activities included investor road shows in ten U.S. cities, five investor conferences in the U.S., our Investor Day at the New York Stock Exchange in October, and our 2019 annual meeting of shareholders.
+We value our stockholders' perspective on our business and each year regularly engage with them through a variety of activities to stay informed on the evolving perspectives of the investor community.
+We engage with stockholders on various matters, including industry trends, company performance, corporate governance, and executive compensation.
+In 2023, our key stockholder engagement activities included numerous virtual meetings and calls, 15 non-deal investor road show days, participation in ten investor conferences and our 2023 annual meeting of stockholders.